spatialstatisticsupna/Scalable_Prediction/README.md

 # Lung cancer mortality data

-We illustrate our proposed methodology by projecting lung cancer mortality data in the 7907 municipalities of continental Spain by considering 3-year ahead predictions usign the period 1991-2012 as reference.
+We illustrate our proposed methodology by projecting lung cancer mortality data in the 7907 municipalities of continental Spain by considering 3-year ahead predictions using the period 1991-2012 as reference.

 For that purpose we use the `Data_LungCancer` object available at the bigDM package, which contains simulated data of male lung cancer mortality counts (modified in order to preserve the confidentiality of the original data).

 Specifically, the data set contains the following variables:
 - ```ID```: character vector of geographic identifiers
 - ```year```: numeric vector of year’s identifiers
 - ```obs```: observed number of cases